mindplay-dk/awesome-sauce/README.md

 # awesome-sauce

-My awesome, creamy tomato sauce recipe.
+My awesome, creamy tomato sauce recipe - goes great with beef, chicken, turkey, probably fish too.

-I tried to make a sauce that hits all the notes: fat, sugar, salt, acid and umami.
+I tried to make a sauce that hits all the notes: fat, sugar, salt, acid, umami and subtle heat.

 Guests all wanted the recipe, so it's open sauce!